cds-snc/platform-forms-client/utils/cognitoBackup/README.md

 # Cognito User Pool backup and restore scripts

-These scripts can be used to create a copy of user entries in a cogntio user pool.
+These scripts can be used to create a copy of user entries in a cognito user pool.
 They will download user information into a CSV file and then use the CSV file to import users into a new User Pool.

 Things to remember: